 5. Doubt your interpretation: We intuitively experience the world in certain ways and those are (without sounding nihilistic) our ways.
 To improve your empathic skills, you can force a change in your interpretation by asking the question “In what other way can I interpret this?”
 Begin by interpreting the smallest details differently.
 The goal here is to change your perception step by step until you have a completely different perspective.
 Sometimes this is easy.
 You can assume a different interpretation without changing any detail.
-Sometimes, you need to vary the emotional load of experience to gain some new perspective.
+Sometimes, you need to vary the emotional load of experiences to gain a new perspective.
 Something emotionally heavy for you can be neutral for someone else and something trivial for you can be a big deal to another person. (source)

 6. Manipulate words: Spot assumptions, unknowns, metaphors, anecdotes, facts, etc. in a sentence or someone else’s argument.
 Everything apart from facts is variable and can be interpreted in more than one way.
 That’s when you can see someone else’s point of view.
 Practice doing this with a friend and try to populate a variety of interpretations by changing words.
 Here is an example: “I was talking the other day and my friend was getting all riled-up for no reason.”